 If the surrogate is married or in a civil partnership with a man, and conceives artificially (through IVF or artificial insemination at home) the legal father at birth is usually the surrogate’s husband/civil partner and this is irrespective of the biological relationships.
-The situation is the same for surrogate mothers who are in a same-sex relationship; if the surrogate mother is in a civil partnership with another woman at the time she conceives, her same-sex partner will be recognised as the child’s second legal parent.
+The situation is the same for surrogate mothers who are in a same-sex relationship; if the surrogate mother is in a civil partnership with or married to another woman at the time she conceives, her wife/civil partner will be recognised as the child’s second legal parent.

 The intended parent(s) of the child can change who is regarded as the legal parents by obtaining a Parental Order.
 This will ensure that the parental rights are transferred from the surrogate to the intended parent(s).

 Certain conditions must be met before the Parental Order is granted:

 - At least one of the intended parent’s gametes must have been used to create the embryo so that they are biologically related to the child.
 (If neither you nor your partner are related to the child adoption is the only way you can become the child’s legal parent(s).
 If you choose to adopt, a registered adoption agency must be involved in your surrogacy process.)

 - The intended parent(s) must be over 18.

 - If making a joint application the intended parents must be married, in a civil partnership or in an enduring family relationship.